 Planning for success

-The CRC will help drive the success of regional and periurban food hubs in locations including Liverpool City (Western Sydney), Peel (Western Australia), Darwin, Armidale and Coffs Harbour, and will share tools and learnings with many more.
+The CRC will help drive the success of regional and periurban food hubs in locations including Liverpool City (Western Sydney), Peel (Western Australia), Gippsland, Darwin, Armidale and Coffs Harbour, and will share tools and learnings with many more.

 Stakeholders in these hubs aim to build regional capacity to value add local produce and build export capability in the CRC’s target product categories.